-Classroom Assistant - Each family is required to participate in the classroom as an assistant.
+Classroom Assistant - Each family participates in the classroom as an assistant.
 The family’s participation assistant is a designated participant or immediate family member.
 The assistant helps the teacher with the duties of the classroom.
-In the MWF program you may work 3-4 times in a month, per child, and the TTh program 2-3 times per month, per child.
+In the Monday/Wednesday/Friday program each family may work 3-4 times per 4-6 week schedule, per child, and the Tuesday/Thursday program 2-3 times per 4-6 week schedule, per child.
 The scheduler determines how many days needed for the month and divides them among the families.
-It is vital to our program that parents arrive on time and ready to work on their participation day.

 Fundraising - Participation in fundraising provides the students with the needed funds for a great learning environment while allowing families to use their communities to help raise the resources needed.
-There are many fundraisers to choose from to meet this goal.
-Half of fundraising requirement must be met by January and the second half must be met by May.
-Any unmet goals will be billed with tuition.
-You have the option of buying out of fundraising and having it added to your monthly tuition bill.
+There are many fundraisers to choose from to meet each family’s goal.
+Half of fundraising requirement is needed by January and the second half must be met by May.
+Families also have the option of buying out of fundraising and having it added to the monthly tuition bill.

-School Maintenance days - Participation on scheduled work-maintenance days will be 4 hours per family per semester (totaling 8 hours per year).
-General maintenance is done on these days (i.e., deep cleaning classrooms, repairs, yard work, etc.) to keep our co-op preschool clean and safe.
+School Improvement and Maintenance days - Families participate on scheduled work-maintenance days 4 hours per family each semester (totaling 8 hours per year).
+General maintenance, including improvement projects on these days (i.e., deep cleaning classrooms, repairs, yard work, etc.) to keep our co-op preschool clean and safe.

-Special Event (one event per year) - All families must work a 1 ½ hour shift at one major school event (i.e. Halloween Party, Open House, etc.), or provide a substitute.
-Each family will also be responsible for two hospitality events (ie. Set up or clean up for Spring Fling or parent meetings).
+Special Event - All families work a 1 ½ hour shift at one major school event (i.e. Halloween Party, Open House, etc.), or they can provide a substitute.
+Each family also helps with two hospitality events (ie. Set up or clean up for Spring Fling or parent meetings).

-Board or Committee Jobs - Every family will have a parent participate as a member of the Board or serve on a Committee (hospitality, laundry, room parent, etc.).
+Board or Committee Jobs - Every family participates as a member of the Board or serve on a Committee (hospitality, marketing, laundry, etc.).